Andrewfeng123/andrewfeng123.github.io/docs/_portfolio/cppnorth2025.md

 # excerpt:
 header:
   # image:
-  teaser: /assets/brain_filling.jpg
+  teaser: /assets/cppnorth_logo.png
 sidebar:
   - title: "Keywords"
     text: "programming"
 ---

-INCOMPLETE...

-Taming a Beast: Using ONNX Runtime in AAA Games by Jean-Simon Lapointe
+## _Taming a Beast: Using ONNX Runtime in AAA Games_ by Jean-Simon Lapointe
-====

 Jean-Simon talks about Ubisoft's journey in incoporating ML in game engines.
 This is mainly for things that were dominated by traditional AI methods like navigation.
 The main advantage of ML over traditional methods is that the resulting behavior is more "human" out of the box, without requiring any behavior "patching".